Individuals & Couples Counseling

 Premarital Counseling

-Specialized premarital Counseling using Prepare/Enrich, EFT, and AEDP to help facilitate insight and provide a healthy foundation for a future of love and connection.
+Specialized premarital counseling utilizing Prepare/Enrich, EFT, and innovative modalities to foster deep insight and build a strong, healthy foundation for a future filled with love and connection.

 Religious Trauma Therapy

-Specialized therapy helping people heal from religious trauma or simply work through crisis of faith concerns.
+Specialized therapy dedicated to helping individuals heal from religious trauma, navigate faith crises, and address spiritual concerns with care and understanding. simply work through crisis of faith concerns.

 Discernment Counseling